- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Just like humans, dogs get uncomfortable in high temperatures, and untreated heat-related illness can do permanent damage.
-Dogs have a hard time expressing their discomfort to us, however.
 Learn the most important health concerns to watch out for in your dog this summer, from dog heat stroke to pad burn and dehydration.

 Heat Stroke in Dogs